Skip to content

 Setup

 Configure a fail2ban rule with a filter that always returns false.
-This means the firewall never counts failures automatically -- your handler does it instead:
+This means the firewall never counts failures automatically; your handler does it instead:

 php